michaelcontento/michaelcontento.github.io/content/article/2023/02-03_re-routing-a-nasty-vpn/index.en.md

 Looks bad on the first glimpse, but basically it can be read as this:

 - The old `default` route via `192.168.32.1` gets inactivated
-- A new `default` route is created that routes everyting through `10.231.225.26`
+- A new `default` route is created that routes everything through `10.231.225.26`
 - Some IP blocks are actively routed through the old default route (`192.168.32.1`)
     - I've checked some of the IP ranges and they all belong to Microsoft
     - So I suspect this is some whitelisted traffic for MS Teams and other things